Generated Black Hills canyon creek scene representing Spearfish Creek in Spearfish Canyon, not an exact location photo

 Compare Rapid Creek Below Pactola, Castle Creek, or French Creek when Spearfish is high, stormy, warm, crowded, or access-limited.

-Recheck the 2026 South Dakota Fishing Handbook and current state regulations before fishing.
-Black Hills trout rules can carry reach-specific details and seasonal limits that matter on Spearfish Creek.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Recheck the 2026 South Dakota Fishing Handbook and current state rules before fishing.
+Black Hills trout rules can carry section-by-section details and seasonal limits that matter on Spearfish Creek.

 Long Valley Picnic Area